ts-graphviz/ts-graphviz/packages/core/README.md

 # @ts-graphviz/core

+> It is part of the ts-graphviz library, which is split into modular packages to improve maintainability, flexibility, and ease of use.

 This package contains the core implementation of models and functions provided to users for the ts-graphviz library.

-It is part of the ts-graphviz library, which is split into modular packages to improve maintainability, flexibility, and ease of use.

 ## Features